soran-ghaderi/torchebm/docs/examples/index.md

 ## Running the Examples

-All examples can be run directly from the command line:
+All examples can be run using the examples main.py script:

 ```bash
 # Clone the repository